MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 1. You can also assign this queue to a specific set of Microsoft Entra users and groups by adding them to the queue.
 When users go to their **Case management \> Queues** page from the left nav, they will see all the queues assigned to them.
 The “Queues assigned to me” filter will be selected by default.
 The filter can help users to focus and work on the queues that are assigned to them.
 The users can always view all the available queues by applying the “All queues” filter in the Queues page.

 You can edit or delete any queue that you've created.
 You can also add/remove the assigned users and groups from the queue.
+To edit the name of a queue or delete a queue, remove the routing rules that have a dependency on the queue.
+For more information about routing rules, see the next section.

+> [!NOTE]
-Before changing the ordering settings of a queue, in order to make sure the new ordering are correct, you need to drain the queue (review all existing cases until the queue is empty).
+> - Before changing the ordering settings of a queue, in order to make sure the new ordering are correct, you need to drain the queue (review all existing cases until the queue is empty).
 Then change the ordering settings as you need.
 New cases will then have the correct order.
-An alternative way is to create a new queue which has your desired ordering and point to it from a new or existing routing rule, and you will get correct ordering right away for new cases.
-To edit the name of a queue or delete a queue, remove the routing rules that have a dependency on the queue.
-For more information about routing rules, see the next section.
+> - An alternative way is to create a new queue which has your desired ordering and point to it from a new or existing routing rule, and you will get correct ordering right away for new cases.

 All your environments have a system-created queue that is named **General**.
 Cases that don't qualify to be routed to a specific queue are routed to the **General** queue.
 The **General** queue has the following settings: